Online Book Arbitrage: Why Amazon itself is the best source of used books to resell in the world

 When you finish this article, you’ll be able put these steps into practice immediately.

-In 2015, I developed a system I call “online book arbitrage.”
+A couple years ago, I developed a system I call “online book arbitrage.”
 The premise is this:

-Buying cheap “merchant fulfilled” books, shipping them into Amazon at a higher Fulfillment by Amazon (FBA) price, and profiting the difference.
+Buying cheap “merchant fulfilled” books, shipping them into Amazon at a higher Fulfillment by Amazon (FBA) price, and profiting the difference.”

 Here’s an example: